 B2B sales teams, many now working remotely themselves are faced with an entirely new situation:

-Add to this environment multiple new communication channels and more stakeholders to the sales process.
-It’s no wonder that businesses are struggling to generate and nurture sales leads.
+If you add to this environment multiple new communication channels and an increasing number of stakeholders for any sales process, it’s no wonder that businesses are struggling to generate and nurture sales leads.

 So – How can I adapt to this new buying journey?